 TAX DOCUMENTS CHECKLIST

-Before we're able to complete your Tax Return, we will need to receive the following Information and Tax documents from you.
+For clients new to IntegriSolutions we will need to receive the following Information and Tax documents from you.

 DOCUMENT SCANS AND PHOTOS for REMOTE RETURNS - Statements and Tax Forms can be scanned to PDF, or photographed with your phone and easily converted to PDFs.
 Click on the following links to learn how to create PDFs from photos taken on your iPhone or Android devices.